ag143/workshop/PowerBI/notes_error.md

 The App will be available to all Organization users.
 You need to be sure that all the PowerBI users will have access to the App
 - Ask the PowerBI admin for enabling permission to install the app automatically to all users.

-embed a company video hosted on the Company YouTube channel into the dashboard
-- To the dashboard*, add a tile that uses a **Web content** source.

 option ''Allow users to build new content using the underlying dataset'' from the report settings.
 What will happen to the underlying dataset?
 - You haven't made a copy of the dataset.
 The dataset still resides in its original location.